Alfo5123/ConcreteDropout/README.md

 ## Description

 We replicate the results of the recent paper *Concrete Droput* by Gal et al. and extend the results to new experiments.

+### Basic:
+- Understand and discuss model implementation
+- Reproduce experiments on: MNIST, Computer vision task and Reinforcement Learning

+### Extensions:
+- Try different RL environments
+- Evaluate the algorithm performance for NLP tasks
+- Implement the Concrete Droupout for Recurrent Layers

 ## Authors